Eze-Harrison/-Healthcare-Patient-Risk-Clinical-Insights-Dashboard/README.md

 # Project Overview

-This project analyzes a synthetic healthcare dataset containing 10,000 patient records to uncover clinical patterns, patient risk levels, disease distribution, and hospital utilization trends.The goal of this analysis was to simulate a real-world healthcare analytics project by cleaning messy healthcare data, performing exploratory data analysis, and creating an interactive dashboard to generate meaningful insights.
+In this project, I analyzed a synthetic healthcare dataset containing 10,000 patient records to uncover clinical patterns, patient risk levels, disease distribution, and hospital utilization trends.The goal of this analysis was to simulate a real-world healthcare analytics project by cleaning messy healthcare data, performing exploratory data analysis, and creating an interactive dashboard to generate meaningful insights.
 I generated the data using ChatGpt and Gemini AI by giving it prompts that depicts real world events.

 # Analysis Questions